- PRIVACY NOTICE – COVIDCert Check NI ‘Verifier app’

 7. How will my information be shared?

-No onward sharing of personal information is available from the NI Verifier app.
+No onward sharing of personal information is made available or shared from the NI Verifier app.

 8. The lawful basis for processing personal data on the NI Verifier app

-The Northern Ireland Executive has legislated in the Health Protection (Coronavirus, Restrictions)(No.4) Regulations (Northern Ireland) 2021 that it is in the public interest to permit only those persons who possess evidence of, inter alia, being fully vaccinated against COVID-19 to be present on the Verifier’s premises to minimise as far as possible the risk of transmission of the virus which causes COVID-19.
+The Verifier app will be used where the Northern Ireland Executive has decided that it is in the public interest to permit only those persons who possess evidence of, inter alia, being fully vaccinated against COVID-19 to be present on the Verifier’s premises to minimise as far as possible the risk of transmission of the virus which causes COVID-19.

-Each Venue that uses the NI Verifier app is required to have their own privacy notice.
+Each Verifier who uses the NI Verifier app is required to have their own privacy notice.
 A template for these can be found on the ICO website – make your own privacy notice.

 9. How long do we keep personal data?